sjhatfield/babyberry/README.md

 # TODO

-Implement n-step Tree Backup, off-policy Monte-Carlo control, Monte-Carlo Exploring Starts and Q($\sigma$) learning algorithms.
+Implement n-step Tree Backup, off-policy Monte-Carlo control, Monte-Carlo Exploring Starts and Q(sigma) learning algorithms.

+Try increasing the state view for the baby to 7.

+Add random blocks of wall to the environment.